csv2db/csv2db/README.md

     cd csv2db

 In order for `csv2db` to work you will have to install the appropriate database driver(s).
-The following drivers are being used, all avaliable on pypi.org:
+The following drivers are being used, all available on pypi.org:

 * Oracle: [cx_Oracle](https://pypi.org/project/cx_Oracle/) version 7.0.0+
 * MySQL: [mysql-connector-python](https://pypi.org/project/mysql-connector-python/) version 8.0.13+